-Surf punk band The Frights has taken the plunge and released an entirely acoustic record, titled Everything Seems Like Yesterday.
+Surf punk band the Frights have taken the plunge and released an entirely acoustic record, titled Everything Seems Like Yesterday.
 And sadly, for diehard fans of the Frights’ signature aggressive indie surf sound, there aren’t any traces of the old group to be found.
-While there’s nothing wrong with the Frights attempting to reinvent its sound or show a more vulnerable side, this record does so in a bland way.
+While there’s nothing wrong with the Frights attempting to reinvent their sound or show a more vulnerable side, this record does so in a bland way.
 The Frights could do much better and still achieve the same effect.

 Any group choosing to release a record that sounds like it’s coming from an entirely different band is undoubtedly taking a huge risk.
 Black Sabbath successfully did it with the ambitious album Technical Ecstasy, and though some critics and fans weren’t pleased with the pivot from beloved sludge rock, the record had an overall positive reception.
 The Frights attempt to do something similar, putting out a new sound that shows the band’s growth and mastery of music.

 But the Frights aren’t able to reap any rewards because the record isn’t well executed.
 The issue isn’t that Everything Seems Like Yesterday doesn’t sound like the Frights — it’s that the record frankly doesn’t sound interesting at all.

 The Frights are best-known for their second studio album, You Are Going to Hate This, an intense garage rock, vintage surf record that hooks listeners from start to finish.
 While the band hasn’t quite hit the same mark since its sophomore release, its next few albums still embodied the energy of the group enough to garner praise from fans.
 But Everything Seems Like Yesterday certainly makes fans miss the good ol’ days more than it should.

 The record begins with “24,” a song about being a painfully oblivious 20-year-old.
 It is a promising start to the album, a soft and melodic song on lost love that sets the mood for an increasingly nostalgic journey.